 3. You Might Get Hurt

 This one is a tough pill to swallow, but as with any physical activity, there’s always an assumed risk of injury.
 I can see the keyboard warriors sharpening their axes… that their moms laid out for them on their bed this morning.
-But it’s the truth, and CrossFit isn’t immune.
+But it’s the truth, and this sport isn’t immune.

 This can easily turn into an article all its own, but I will say this: there is an inherent risk in everything, from walking down a flight of stairs to playing soccer, to rolling out of bed in the morning.
 It’s important to take stock of what’s important to you, weigh the pros and cons, and make an informed decision.
 In my mind, the prospect of a healthier, more fruitful life outweighs the risk of a few bumps and bruises along the way.